Attending UM in fall 2014?

 Get connected.
 Get involved.
 Get Mentored!

-If you will attend the University of Michigan this coming fall, consider applying to one of UM's most unique learning communities for students of all academic interests and backgrounds!
+If you will attend the University of Michigan in fall 2014, consider applying to one of UM's most unique learning communities for students of all academic interests and backgrounds!

 How UM freshmen find out about Mentorship: All freshmen who have paid their enrollment fees will be sent an email announcing the program and inviting them to apply (this is to ensure our applicants are current, accepted UM students).
 Freshmen also get an insert in their Orientation folders about the program, with a reminder to apply.
 Or, you can get the information you need right here!